quantumarmadillo/quantumarmadillo/README.md

 - 👀 I like looking at different things to examine patterns.
 Things like Chinese characters, source code, time cycles, etc.

-- 🌱 I’m currently learning how to work with my team: A circuit board, an extraterrestrial, and a faster than time being.
-I think they're 3 non-dimensional sentients.
+- 🌱 I’m currently learning how to make themed audio packs.

 - 💞️ **I thought it'd be nice to let the world know that if they get an Olympus WS-821, WS-822, or WS-823 and WITHOUT modifying it, adding 198 folders to the MUSIC folder, each folder with 200 MP3's.
 Like a soundboard library in ANY LANGUAGE.
 SETTINGS >> PLAY MODE >> MUSIC to RANGE ALL, REPEAT ON, RANDOM ON.
 It's psychic and FAST!** [SETUP INFO](/SETUP)

 - 📫 I'm BUSY.
-I'm preparing to leave EARTH.
+I'm not responding to messages.

 - 😄 Pronouns: Whatever.
 Be clever.

 - ⚡ Fun fact: Spock actually had 3 ears.
-And you can also ask your phone for a joke.

 <!---
 quantumarmadillo/quantumarmadillo is a ✨ special ✨ repository because its `README.md`